yurivish/yuri.is-2018/content/scribbles/about-me.md

 My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), a new take on the [original](http://weavesilk.com).
 Over 25 million people have played with the site, and the app was recently featured on the front page of the App Store.

-Silk has been exhibit for several years in the [Children's Creativity Museum](http://creativity.org) in San Francisco.
+Silk has also been on exhibit for several years in the [Children's Creativity Museum](http://creativity.org) in San Francisco.

 It's been interesting to see the art that people create.
 Most enjoy making pieces with lots of symmetry.